jAndreassi/jareds-portfolio/README.md

 ## Description

 I wanted to build a portfolio to show employers that I have knowledge to work in web development.
 In this portfolio I have information about me, projects that I have done and ways to contact me.
 I learned many things building this webpage.
 First it was my first item I built from scratch with in the long run should be very helpful.
-Also, learned to use media quireies, border-radius and flex-box.
+Also, learned to use media queries, border-radius and flex-box.

 ## Installation